Quick start

 - Do not use this as a live exchange-rate lookup.

-- Do not enter the inverse rate unless that is the rate you intend to use.
+- Do not enter the inverse rate unless you have intentionally converted the quote direction.

-- Do not forget that card networks, banks, and transfer services may use different rates.
+- Do not forget that card networks, banks, cash desks, and transfer services may use different rates at different timestamps.

 What to try next

-- Use Percentage Calculator if you need to compare fees.
+- Use Percentage Calculator if you need to compare provider fee percentages.

-- Use Finance Calculator for general money projections.
+- Use Finance Calculator for general money projections that are not exchange-rate conversions.

 Sources and estimate notes